-This is where I laugh grimly and pat Kat-Circa 2013 on the head and tell her to just wait because in two years she will look back at 2008 and think how stupid she was to be so torn apart by the events of that year.
+This is where I laugh grimly and pat Kat-Circa 2013 on the head and tell her to just wait because in two years she will look back at 2008 and think how stupid she was to have been so torn apart by the events of that year.
 To be fair to myself though, I will allow that 2008 was pretty terrible.
 I used to say that I would not experience 2008 again for a million dollars, but life is funny how it likes to make you eat your words.
 While I wouldn’t go through that year again for money, I would go through it again for another year with Kira.
 Everything and everyone has a price and it’s just a matter of time until you learn the cost.

-And then there have been a few outside sources this month that have given me food for depression thought.
+And then there have been a few outside sources this month that have given me food for depressive thought.
 The first was a new post from Hyperbole and a Half.
 The post is about what the writer Allie Brosh has been going through in her battle with depression during her hiatus from blogging.

 I don’t think that normal people understand how much a suicide affects people with depression.
-Normal people feel the loss of the person and the sorrow that they didn’t reach out before drawing such a terrible conclusion, but for people with depression there’s this horrible fear that creeps in.
+Normal people feel the loss of the person and the sorrow that they didn’t reach out before deciding that death was their only way out, but for people with depression there’s this horrible fear that creeps in.
 What if that had been me?
 They were amazing people.
 They were loved by so many.
-If all of that wasn’t enough for them to keep going who’s to say that I’m not going to reach that point.
+If all of that wasn’t enough for them to keep going how can someone who is only me be sure that I’m not going to reach that point.
 In the case of David Foster Wallace I’m particularly stunned given his brilliant speech articulating basically that shit happens but it’s just a part of life.
-Why did he forget that “this is water”?

-Instead I’ll jump back (or forward?) to 2014 when I started a short story and then shelved it because reasons.
+Instead I’ll jump back (or forward?) to 2014 when I started a short story and then shelved it because Reasons.
 The concept of the story was already teetering on dark humour, but when I looked at it again last year I thought that I should just finish the piece and write what I want to write and people can get over it if they don’t like it.
-I know this is how writers should write all the time but I’ll be completely honest and admit that in an age where marketing and branding are everything you do question how much of the population you want to alienate by writing what appeals to your own warped sense of humour.
-The smart writer – the one who doesn’t have to work a soul-sucking day job and write during the hours she can’t sleep before the pills kick in – works to appeal to a large demographic whereas I’m finishing a funny story about a very unfunny subject which will only appeal to a very dark minority.
+I know this is how writers should write all the time but I’ll be completely honest and admit that, in an age where marketing and branding are everything, you do question how much of the population you want to alienate by writing what appeals to your own warped sense of humour.
+The smart writer – the one who doesn’t have to work a soul-sucking day job and writes during the hours she can’t sleep before the Xanax kick in – works to appeal to a large demographic.
+Instead I’m finishing a funny story about a very unfunny subject which will only appeal to a small minority with an incredibly dark sense of humour.
 I’m sure normal people reading it will think I’m horrible and they’re probably right, but whatever.
-It’s all just water.